Skip to content

 ❌ OAS/NotValid

-Invalid OpenAPI spec content at path: {oas_path}
+Invalid OpenAPI spec content at {oas_path}

 {reason}